SIGNALS FROM

 When climate planning feels like action, progress is actually happening.

 Better futures need productivity and intent, especially against a backdrop of digital noise.
 While Slack threads and back-to-back calls tend to flatten judgement, teams that have ‘focus time’ often solve our hardest problems.
-As we encourage less redundant effort, we are starting to remember that often “great things take time” and the right time is important.
+As we encourage less redundant effort, we are starting to remember that often “great things take time” and that flexible time is important.

-e.g. Across the world, 4-Day Week Pilots have trialled reduced hours with the same pay.
-Data from the UK show stable or improved productivity, lower burnout and higher employee retention.
+e.g. Across the world, 4-Day Week Pilots are trialing reduced hours with retained remuneration.
+Data from the UK show stable or improved productivity.
+Added benefits are lower burnout and higher employee retention.
+90% of organisations have continued a compressed work pattern.

 Quiet time and space to think is a commercial necessity... and a social good.